TL; DR: Scrum Stakeholder Anti-Patterns

-- Line managers present: Line managers participate in retrospectives.
-(This is the worst anti-pattern I can think off.
-It turns the retrospective into an unsafe place.
-And who would expect that an unsafe place triggers an open discussion among the team members?
-Any line manager who insists on such a proceeding signals his or her lack of understanding of basic agile practices.
-Note: If you are small product delivery team at a start-up and your part-time scrum master (or product owner) also serves in a management function, retrospectives might be challenging.
-In this case, consider hiring an external scrum master to facilitate meaningful retrospectives.)
+- Line managers present: Line managers regularly participate in Retrospectives.
+(This is among the worst Sprint Retrospective anti-patterns I can imagine.
+It turns the Retrospective into an unsafe place.
+And who would expect that an unsafe place would trigger an open discussion among the team members?
+Any line manager who insists on such a proceeding signals their lack of understanding of basic Scrum practices.

-- Let us see your minutes: Someone from the organization — outside the team — requires access to the retrospective minutes.
-(This is almost as bad as line managers who want to participate in a retrospective.
-Of course, the access must be denied.)
+- Let us see your minutes: Someone from the organization — outside the Scrum team — requires access to the Retrospective minutes.
+(This is almost as bad as line managers who want to participate in a Retrospective.
+But, of course, this information is solely available to team members.)

 Scrum Stakeholder Anti-Patterns — Conclusion

-There are a lot of different reasons why scrum stakeholders do not act as expected.
+There are many different reasons why Scrum stakeholders do not act in line with agile principles.
 Some result from organizational debt, particularly in legacy organizations from the industrial area.
 Some are intrinsically motivated, for example, by personal agendas, while others originate from a lack of training or anxieties.
-Whatever the reason, though, scrum stakeholder anti-patterns need to be overcome to make an agile transition a success.
-Otherwise, you might end up in some form of cargo-cult agile.
+Whatever the reason, Scrum stakeholder anti-patterns need to be overcome to turn an agile transformation into a success.
+Otherwise, you might end up in some form of cargo-cult agile or Scrumbut.

-Which scrum stakeholder anti-patterns have you observed?
-Please, share with us in the comments.
+Which Scrum stakeholder anti-patterns have you observed?
+Please, share them with us in the comments.

 You can secure your seat for Scrum training classes, workshops, and meetups directly by following the corresponding link in the table below: